 After determining that permanent pacemaker implantation is indicated, it should then be determined which type of pacemaker system will be the most effective.
 A number of factors should be considered in the decision, including patient factors, technical aspects, and procedural issues.
-Patient factors include [50]:
+Patient factors include [28; 50]:

-- What is the patient's specific medical indication for pacemaker implantation?
+• What is the patient's specific medical indication for pacemaker implantation?
 Some types of pacemakers are contraindicated for certain conduction abnormalities, and some pacemakers are significantly more effective in managing a specific type of problem than other pacemaker types.
+Table 3 summarizes recommendations for the use of different types of pacemakers.